RyanYCT/discord-server-app/README.md

 The reports that would be posted by the bot are similar to the following:

 ### Top Performers (Profitable)
-Overall ranking list that sorted by rate of return, reveal the best item at the time.
+Presents an overall ranking list sorted by the rate of return, highlighting the most profitable items at the time.

 | name   | enhance | price        | profit          | rate     | stock |
 |--------|---------|--------------|-----------------|----------|-------|